wagtail/wagtail/docs/extending/custom_tasks.md

 The Workflow system allows users to create tasks, which represent stages of moderation.

-Wagtail provides one built in task type: `GroupApprovalTask`, which allows any user in specific groups to approve or reject moderation.
+Wagtail provides one built-in task type: `GroupApprovalTask`, which allows any user in specific groups to approve or reject moderation.

-However, it is possible to add your own task types in code.
+However, it is possible to implement your own task types.
 Instances of your custom task can then be created in the `Tasks` section of the Wagtail Admin.

 ## Task models

 All custom tasks must be models inheriting from `wagtailcore.Task`.
-In this set of examples, we'll set up a task which can be approved by only one specific user.
+In this set of examples, we'll set up a task that can be approved by only one specific user.

 ```python
 # <project>/models.py